Aquiles1976/WUT/README.md

 # About WUT (Windows Update Tool)

-This is a tool that allows you to install Windows updates using the PowerShell console interactively.
+This is a text-only tool that allows you to install Windows updates interactively, using the **Microsoft WUA API** and **PowerShell**.

 # Features